XieJine/Rician-Moment-DIP/README.md

 └── environment.yml
 ```

-## Reproducibility and data privacy
+## Data privacy and reproducibility

-- Do not commit raw participant data, derived NIfTI images, checkpoints, or experiment outputs.
-- Add `data/`, `outputs/`, `*.nii.gz`, `*.pt`, and Python cache directories to `.gitignore` before running new experiments.
+Raw in-vivo data, intermediate NIfTI files, trained checkpoints, and experiment outputs are not included in this repository.
+Please use de-identified data and avoid uploading participant data to a public repository.

-- The supplied script defaults are experiment-specific examples.
-They must be adapted to the local dataset before use.
+The default paths and parameter settings in the scripts are provided as examples based on our experiments.
+They should be adjusted to match the local dataset and computing environment before reproduction.

 ## Citation